__FILE__ __REVISION__ __DATE__ __DEVELOPER__

 more effectively, please sign up for the scons-users mailing list at:

-This is a pre-release for testing the eighth beta release of SCons.
+This is the eighth beta release of SCons.
+Please consult the

-Please consult the CHANGES.txt file for a list of specific changes
+CHANGES.txt file for a list of specific changes since last release.

 Please note the following important changes since release 0.96.93:

 -- THE --debug=memoizer OPTION NOW REQUIRES PYTHON 2.2 OR LATER

 The --debug=memoizer option now prints a warning message and

 does nothing if SCons is run on a version of Python that does